Former Major League pitcher Gene Stechschulte is entering his eighth season as head baseball coach at Ohio Northern University.

-Sam Slavik is in his fifth season as an assistant baseball coach at Ohio Northern University as the Pitching Coach.
+Sam Slavik enters his sixth season as an assistant baseball coach at Ohio Northern University as the Pitching Coach.

 Slavik helped coach 2016 and 2017 All-American closer T.J.
 Storer.
 Storer led the country with 14 saves in 2017 and set the all-time school records in single season and career saves at Northern.

 In addition to helping ONU reach the OAC Tournament for the first time in 18 years in 2018, Slavik coached sophomore Josh Mohr to a First Team All-OAC nod as a pitcher, and the leagues second best ERA mark.

 In the summer of 2013, Slavik was on the coaching staff for the Lima Locos of the Great Lakes Collegiate Baseball League.
 The Locos finished second in the league with a 25-19 record.

 He spent the previous two seasons on the staff at the University of Cincinnati, serving as a volunteer assistant coach, while being heavily involved with the pitching staff.
 While at Cincinnati, Sam was in charge of on campus recruiting, video analysis and other day to day operational needs of a collegiate baseball program.